grant-reidy/sea-kayaking-website/README.md

 ## Maintainers

 Peoples just submit a pull request if you update any of the pages and stuff.
 I'll get y'all stitutated to use the website.
+Image website icons are in the pptx file.